mj777n/Bamazon/README.md

   4. __Quantity__
   5. __Sell Price__

 Then update bamazon database with new product using data elements from user.
-Then call *function __start()__* to return to Main Menu display.
+-Then call *function __start()__* to return to Main Menu display.